-While there may be no visible direct effects, brownies are still not recommended.
-The sugar and dairy aren’t well suited for canines.
+Brownies aren’t recommended.
+The sugar and dairy are a poor choice for canines.
 And the more natural your brownies are, the more likely they’ll contain real chocolate, the greater your dog’s risk.

-Further, additives in your typical store-bought brownie mix will likely include many chemicals and preservatives that just don’t belong in your dog’s body.
+Further, additives in your typical store-bought brownie mix will likely include chemicals and preservatives.
+These don’t belong in your dog’s body.
 So it’s best to just avoid them altogether.

 Can I Give My Dog Brownies?
 Answer: No

 It’s not a healthy choice.
 Chocolate would make it downright dangerous.

 Most of us know that chocolate is off limits to dogs, but we sometimes fail to see the connection to chocolate since it’s not a direct form of it.
 Also, most brownies have nuts and other things like caramel stripes in them which are better off being off limits to the family dog.

 This is not to mention the high fat content in this classic comfort food.
 While fat in itself isn’t off limits for dogs, this isn’t the kind they should be chowing down on.
 If you make a habit out of feeding your dog brownies then it’s safe to assume they won’t be operating at their best!

 If they do end up consuming a lot of brownies, call a vet and see what they say about the situation.
 While they’ll likely just fine, you may be dealing with a sick pup for the next day or so.

 Most dog treats have a savory flavor, which is more appealing to dogs than sweet foods anyway.
 Only we go gaga over things like ooey-gooey delicious brownies!